mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.4.5 =
+* This update fixes fetching of the circle count and the profile picture - it broke when Google changed the class names of the containing elements.

 = 0.4.4 =
 * Added option for adding rel=author to profile links, and an option to open profile links in a new tab.